-Finding 2023-001: Fiscal Instability
+Finding 2024-001: Fiscal Instability

-Findings: At June 30, 2023, the District's General Fund owed \$95,049 to the Endowment Fund and \$395,567 to the Pre-Need Fund.
-The District's General Fund has only \$23,942 in assets, while liabilities total \$492,898 at June 30, 2023.
+Criteria/Condition/Cause/Effect: At June 30, 2024, the District's General Fund owed \$11,933 to the Endowment Fund related to collections from fiscal year 2022-23.
+The District's General Fund has only \$34,375 in assets, while liabilities total \$25,125 at June 30, 2024.
 Continued cash borrowing threatens the District's financial stability.
 The District has not made any transfers to account for when a pre-need sale has its corresponding services provided.
-Since the District has not done these transfers it should perform a reconciliation of the balance of pre-need contracts to determine the true interfund liability balance.
-Until the District performs these reconciliations the interfund payable/receivable will continue to grow to the detriment of the General Fund.
+It appears that the District did transfer funds to the Endowment Fund prior to the issuance of the FY22/23 audit report which identified additional endowment collections owed.